RIKEN-RCCS/lens3/doc/design.md

 ### Bucket-pool

 A bucket-pool has a state reflecting the state of a MinIO instance.
+It does not include the process status of a MinIO instance.

-* Bucket-pool state (mode)
+* Bucket-pool state (`mode`)
   * None
   * "initial"
     * indicates an alias is not set in a MinIO.
   * "ready"
-    * indicates an alias and its access keys are set.
+    * indicates it is ready for servicing, that is, an alias and its access keys are set.
   * "suspended"
   * "deprecated"
     * indicates a pool will be removed.